invictus-integration/docs-ifa/dashboard/groupmanagement.md

 ![aad3](../images/dashboard/aad_7.JPG)

-Go to API Permissions from the side menu and add these two:- Directory.Read.All Delegated and Application and press the Grant admin consent for button.
+Go to API Permissions from the side menu and add all of these permissions and press the Grant admin consent for button.

 ![aad4](../images/dashboard/aad_3.JPG)